OpenEnergyDashboard/DesignDocs/testing/testing.md

-# Documentation on how testing data is created
+# Documentation on how testing data is created and used

 The directory readingsData/ has all the files used.